- Sermon Notes

 1 Samuel 16:7, God sees not as man sees, for man looks at the outward appearance, but the Lord looks at the heart.

 Illus. – I cannot see the real you.
-It is like computer.
+It is like a computer.
 I cannot see the software at work just from the outside.
 As soon as I start to interact with the computer, it becomes evident what is inside.
 I can see what has already been set up, what it is lacking, and what might be corrupt.

-- To try and live healthy has value, simply because it is the temple of the holy Spirit.
+- To try and live healthy has value, simply because it is the temple of the Holy Spirit.
 It should never have paramount importance.
 In fact, people might be impressed with your physical body, but as soon as they start to interact with you, the real YOU on the inside becomes evident.
 It cannot be hidden.
 If on the inside you have weak character, it nullifies the outward appearance.

 1 Peter 3:3-4, And let not your adornment be merely external – braiding the hair, and wearing gold jewelry, or putting on dresses; but let it be the hidden person of the heart, with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of God.